RutexOrg/DiscordFileStorage/README.md

 Files in discord are not encrypted.
 Because of this, the server supports encryption via __chacha20__ algorithm.
 To enable encryption:
 1. Set ``ENCRYPT`` to ``true`` in ``.env`` file.
 2. set ``ENCRYPT_PASS`` to your password.
-This password will be used to encrypt and decrypt files. **Warning**.
+This password will be used to encrypt and decrypt files. \
+**WARNING**.
 If you lose this password, you will not be able to decrypt your files.